EliteLoser/Finance/text/Money from Thin Air, Because We Believe in It.md

  in society through these inventions without "doing anything"?
 Fascinating.

  If you say that "Bitcoin has no value", you are factually incorrect.
-Anyone owning 1 bitcoin can exchange it for dollars or other currencies which can in turn be exhanged for goods and services.
+Anyone owning 1 bitcoin can exchange it for dollars or other currencies which can in turn be exchanged for goods and services.
 The reason it has value is because of a shared belief that is has value.
 We believe that others believe that it has value.
 Lately, we are even seeing the birth of direct crypto coin payment to/from "established" entities in society.
 As long as people believe bitcoin has value, it has value.